 "Hurricane" Anchor Lights

 Oil lamps can even be used outdoors in all types of weather.
 "Hurricane" lights (or anchor lights) are able to keep their flame going even in high winds and rain!
-Their ingenious design allows for a bright and constant flame which is unaffected by the weather.
-This makes the perfect for use in outdoor activities and for hundreds of years sailors used them to mark their ships at night.
+Their ingenious design allows for a bright and constant flame, which is unaffected by the weather.
+This makes them perfect for use in outdoor activities.
+For hundreds of years, sailors used them to mark their ships at night.
 Some sailors today still use these outdoor oil lamps as their overnight anchor lights because they are so reliable and don't drain the batteries while the boat sits idle at anchor at night.

 Caring and Maintenance For Oil Lamps

-As you'd expect - there is a downside to using oil lamps VS. electrical lighting.
+As you'd expect, there is a downside to using oil lamps over electrical lighting.
 The most obvious is that the lamp must be continually supplied with fuel or it'll stop burning.
-Most lamp's reservoirs can hold enough oil to keep it lit for at least 12 hours.
+Most lamp reservoirs can hold enough oil to keep it lit for at least 12 hours.
 This means that most lamps will last throughout the dark of night and you can easily refill them during the daytime to ready them for another night.
 Most people don't leave their lights burning all night long though, so most lamps will go for a few nights before they need a refill.

-Using the correct type of fuel will also help your enjoyment of your marine oil lamp.
+- Use the correct type of fuel.
+This will also help your enjoyment of your marine oil lamp.
 Most will run on kerosene, but this can be smelly and put off a bit of soot.
 Paraffin oil is the preferred fuel to be used and can be bought at most stores like Walmart or Target.
 They make odorless and smokeless oils that work fantastically in most oil lamps.